skyway/skyway-js-sdk-doc/docs/en/tips.md

 You can pass `RTCConfiguration` for the `RTCPeerConnection` via [Peer](../peer/#options-object) constructor.

-But we always use the value `plan-b` for the `sdpSemantics` property.
+But we always use the value `unified-plan` for the `sdpSemantics` property.